Snozzberries/snozzberries.github.io/_posts/2023-07-18-jupyterhub-configuration-example.md

 # JupyterHub Configuration Example

 With running JupyterHub there are many configuration combinations you may choose to use.
-You will learn about a few common configurations that could valuable for your configurations.
+Below you will learn about a few common configurations that could be valuable for your configurations.

 - AWS Fargate Spawner
 - Named Servers with API Service